dmitriilezine/AzureSecureAdministration/DeploymentOutline.md

 Come up with good naming strategy to quickly identify all RGs and their purpose.
 For example using this naming template Rg-ADDS-"solution component"-Lab, you will have RGs like
 Rg-ADDS-StorageAccounts-Lab, Rg-ADDS-AKVADE-Lab, Rg-ADDS-vNet-Lab, Rg-ADDS-ADDS-Lab etc

+> **Azure Privileged Access Workstation (Azure PAW)**
+- > All of the below deployments can be done from the Azure PAW that was introduced in the Solution Overview.
+- > Azure PAW should be used for prodcution, pre-prod and test deployments that lead to production implementation..
+- > Standard device can be used for proof of concept and development.

 :mega: All deployments have been tested for deployment with Subscription Contributor RBAC.
 Lower level RBAC was not used for any of the deployments.
 Lower level RBAC would require RBAC specific testing.

 :mega: All deployments have been tested in US West 2 and US South Central only.

-## Use the following steps to deploy ADDS in Azure IaaS and all related security components.
+## Use the following steps to deploy Secure Management Solution for Azure Virtual Datacenter (Azure Components)

 :heavy_exclamation_mark: **Note: Most deployment templates in the following steps use Desired State Configuration (DSC) and PowerShell extenstions.
 DSC and PowerShell code used by the deployments is only available to authorized users.